 Atomic Beer Project

-He single-handedly crafted every one of the eight beers on tap.
-There’s an XPA, pale ale and IPA in the core range, and he’s used a reverse-osmosis filter – the same technology Mountain Culture is using up in Katoomba – to ensure the base-water he’s brewing with here matches Gage Roads’ on the west coast.
-The five remaining taps go to limited releases, which include a crisp and fruity saison, a strong pale ale brewed with experimental hops, and the Paul’s Porter, named after a build-team legend.
-While most breweries keg their beers before tapping them in-house, six of Atomic’s beers are poured straight from the tanks.
+Head brewer Nick Ivey leads its full-scale commercial brewery, crafting every one of the beers on tap.
+The core range is five deep (Atomic Pale Ale, Atomic Hazy, Atomic XPA, Atomic Mando Sour and Redfern Lager), and Ivey uses a special filter to ensure the base-water he’s brewing with here matches Gage Roads’ on the west coast.
+The remaining taps go to limited releases, which might include anything from a saison to a porter.
+And while most breweries keg their beers before tapping them, most of Atomic’s beers are poured fresh from the tanks.